 I highly recommend trying Hanwoo beef, which is known for its rich texture and dense marbling.
 The premium grade 1++ is comparable to Japanese Wagyu, but to me, it actually tastes more beefy.
 The exquisite marbling increases the tenderness and juiciness of the meat.

-This trip was heaven for me.
+This trip was heaven.
 I got to eat copious amounts of delicious beef and drink soju and beer (sometimes combining the two in the the Korean way) – when in Rome, after all!
 South Korea itself is a wonderful country with friendly people and beautiful countryside, and when I return, Hanwoo beef will definitely be on the menu.

 Hanwoo Board, the Korean goverment-linked organisation that arranged this trip, plans on raising awareness through marketing campaigns in order to showcase the premium-quality beef.
 They were meant to be at the Hong Kong Wine & Dine Festival this year until it was recently cancelled, but they hope to return next year with more events.
 We will keep you posted.